jaredly/gravitron/Readme.md

 ## License

 This code is licensed under [Creative Commons Attribution-NonCommercial 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode) (CC BY-NC 4.0).
 If you use this code, you must attribute me (Jared Forsyth), and link back to this repository.
-If you want me to license parts of the codebase under a more permissive license, such as one that allows commercial use, please ask me.
+If you want me to license parts of the codebase under a more permissive license, such as one that allows commercial use, you're welcome to ask.